GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ---
 ## Federal Authorizing Officials

 A role with an ID value of "authorizing-official" is required.
-Use the responsible-party assembly to associate this role with the party assembly containing the Authorizing Official\'s information.
+Use the responsible-party assembly to associate this role with the party assembly containing the Authorizing Official's information.

 {{< figure src="/img/ssp-figure-13.png" title="FedRAMP SSP template federal authorizing officials." alt="Screenshot of the federal authorizing official information in the FedRAMP SSP template." >}}